 Because it’s not just hard to accommodate the wily needs of a picky eater.

 It’s downright impossible to do so within the crazy crunch time that lies between getting home from work and getting the kids tucked into bed.

-How is it possible to cook dinner for the entire family, including picky eaters, in 30 minutes, without losing your mother-loving mind?
+How is it possible to cook dinner for the entire family, including a picky eaters, on a weeknight, without losing your mother-loving mind?

 I may not have all the answers, but I do have four helpful secrets that work for, say, 65% of the time.

 If we’re talking picky eaters, that’s a damn good percentage if I do say so myself.

 This is my first go-to trick, and it’s the one that is in some ways the most practical: let them freaking make dinner.

 I lay it out a little more detailed in this post: DIY Dinner Bar Ideas for When You Don’t Feel Like Cooking

 This idea works best when you think of a meal that works as a “bar”.
 Nope, not the bar you feel driven to visit when your kid refuses dinner for the third night in a row (that’s the bar I’ll meet you at later, my friend, with a shot and a beer, because #solidarity)

 I’m talking food bars- taco bar, baked potato bar, pizza bar, quesadilla bar.